drupaldiversity/diversity-of-the-web/README.md

 # Diversity in the Web Development Community
-An initiative to publish information, raw data, and insights on the diversity of the web world based on a community-drafted survey, hoping to increase visibility existing under-representation and encourage conversations about increasing diversity.
+An initiative to publish information, raw data, and insights on the diversity of the web world based on a community-drafted survey, hoping to increase visibility about existing under-representation and encourage conversations about increasing diversity.

 Authored by the community, at